The Man Who Invented Christmas (film): Plot

-In 1843, four years after the success of Oliver Twist, Charles Dickens (Dan Stevens) is suffering financial hardship after the failures of his last three books.
-Rejected by his publishers, he sets out to write a new one and publish it himself, to restore his finances.
+In 1843, four years after the success of Oliver Twist, Charles Dickens is experiencing financial pressures after the failures of his last three books.
+To restore his finances, he sets out to write a new one, but when his publishers will not meet his target of publication before Christmas, he decides to publish it himself.

 Seeing inspiration around London, most notably a rich man's funeral that is largely unattended and a mean-spirited old man who gives him the catchphrase "Humbug" and inspiration of a new character, Charles begins writing A Christmas Carol.
 It's due in six weeks in order to be published by Christmas, despite his friends and publishers telling him that the book will also be a failure, as Christmas (at the time) was considered irrelevant and few people celebrated it.

-As Charles develops the story, he interacts with the characters that manifest in front of him, most notably Ebenezer Scrooge (Christopher Plummer).
-He is helped by one of his servants, Tara (Anna Murphy), a literate Irish nursemaid to his children, with whom he discusses story elements.
+As Charles develops the story, he interacts with the characters that he imagines as manifesting in front of him, most notably Ebenezer Scrooge.
+He is helped by one of his servants, Tara, a literate Irish nursemaid to his children, with whom he discusses story elements.

-While writing his book, Charles is greeted by the unannounced arrival of his eccentric father John Dickens (Jonathan Price), whom Charles views as immature and fiscally irresponsible.
-When Charles shows Tara the next draft, she is distraught that Scrooge would not save Tiny Tim (Pearse Kearney).
-She believes that people can change and suggests instead that Scrooge saves Tiny Tim.
+While writing his book, Charles is greeted by the unannounced arrival of his eccentric father John Dickens, whom Charles views as immature and fiscally irresponsible.
+When Charles shows Tara the next draft, she is distraught that Scrooge would not save Tiny Tim).
+She believes that people can change, and suggests instead that Scrooge saves Tiny Tim.